The worldwide hot drinks market

 Tea and herbal tea

-While the French appear to prefer coffee, they have not turned their back on tea and herbal tea.
+Tea is the favourite drink of the French after water.
 On average, two out of three French people drink tea and one in two French people drink herbal tea.
 This equates to 3 times more than 25 years ago!

-With 230 g consumed per year per person, the French tea market nevertheless lies a long way behind the British market, which boasts 2.3 kg per capita annual consumption.
+With 250 g consumed per year per person in 2022, the French tea market nevertheless lags a long way behind the British market, which boasts 2 kg per capita annual consumption.
 But consumer habits are changing.

 In France, green tea is highly appreciated for its health benefits, while black and white teas, less widespread, are lagging behind.